martin-papy/pdf2foundry/docs/PRD.md

 ### 4.2 PDF Parsing

-- Extract **outline/bookmarks** for chapters/sections when available.
+- Use **Docling** to parse the PDF into structured, semantic HTML (headings, paragraphs, lists, tables, figures).
-- Fallback: detect headings using font size/weight.
+- Extract **outline/bookmarks** and section headings for chapters/sections when available.
 - Flatten multi-column layouts to linear order.
-- Extract text, lists, headings, inline styles.
+- Extract text, lists, headings, and inline styles.
-- Extract images in original format/resolution.
+- Extract images at original quality.
-- Extract link annotations.
+- Extract links (internal and external).

 ### 4.3 Structure Mapping